segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 | iOS | `anonymousId` | [Generated by Amplitude](https://amplitude.zendesk.com/hc/en-us/articles/115003135607-Tracking-Unique-Users#determining-unique-users) |
 | Android  |  `anonymousId` | [Generated by Amplitude](https://amplitude.zendesk.com/hc/en-us/articles/115003135607-Tracking-Unique-Users#determining-unique-users)   |

-#### Device ID priority
+### Device ID priority

 If you have multiple settings enabled, one setting or value can take priority of another.
-This table lists which settings, if enabled, takes priority over other settings or values.
+This table lists which settings, if enabled, take priority over other settings or values.

 | Library | Priority (highest to lowest) |
 | --- | --- |